tommasorigon/logisticVB/em_logistic_tutorial.md

 All the analyses are performed with a **MacBook Air (OS X Sierra, version 10.13.6)**, using a R version **3.5.0**.

-Before starting the analysis, we load in memory the file [`functions.R`](https://github.com/tommasorigon/logisticVB/blob/master/logistic.R), the `ggplot2` and the `knitr` libraries.
+Before starting the analysis, we load in memory the file [`functions.R`](https://github.com/tommasorigon/logisticVB/blob/master/logistic.R), as well as the `ggplot2` and the `knitr` libraries.

 ```r
 rm(list=ls())